OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: OASES: Outcome-Aligned Search-Evaluation Co-Training

 \subsection{Preliminaries}

-\paragraph{Task setup.} Let $\mathcal{D}=\{(q_i, y_i)\}_{i=1}^{N}$ denote a training set of query--answer pairs, where $q_i$ is a user query and $y_i$ is its ground-truth answer.
+\paragraph{Task setup.} Let $\mathcal{D}=\{(q_i, y_i)\}_{i=1}^{N}$ denote a training set of question--answer pairs, where $q_i$ is a question and $y_i$ is its ground-truth answer.
 For simplicity, we omit the sample index $i$ and write $(q,y)\sim\mathcal{D}$.
-The goal of agentic search is to learn a policy that, given a query $q$, interacts with an external search environment over multiple turns and finally produces an answer that matches $y$.
+The goal of agentic search is to learn a policy that, given a question $q$, interacts with an external search environment over multiple turns and produces a final answer that matches $y$.